Pohl trial: Defendants

 All convicts were found guilty on charges 2, 3, and 4, except Hohberg (who was not charged on count 4, but found guilty on counts 2 and 3).
 Three defendants were acquitted on all charges: Vogt, Scheide, and Klein.

 Hohberg's sentence of 10 years included time already served—he was imprisoned on October 22, 1945—because he was not a member of the SS.
-The defense counsel for Karl Sommer filed a petition to modify the sentence to General Lucius D. Clay, the Commander-in-Chief for the U.S. occupation zone.
+The defense counsel for Karl Sommer filed a petition to modify the sentence to General Lucius D. Clay, the Commander-in-Chief for the American occupation zone in Germany.
 In response to this appeal, Clay ordered Sommer's death sentence to be commuted into a lifetime imprisonment on May 11, 1949.
 Pohl kept proclaiming his innocence, saying he had been only a lower functionary.
 He was hanged on June 7, 1951, at Landsberg Prison.

-The head of Amt D: Konzentrationslagerwesen of the WVHA (the department of concentration camps), Richard Glücks, who had been the direct superior of all commanders of concentration camps and as such directly responsible for all the atrocities committed there, was not tried.
-On May 10, 1945, two days after the unconditional surrender of Germany, he had committed suicide in the navy hospital of Flensburg.
+Richard Glücks, the head of Amt D: Konzentrationslagerwesen (the WVHA department for concentration camps), had been the direct superior of all commanding officers at concentration camps and, as such directly responsible for all the atrocities committed there, was not tried.
+On May 10, 1945, two days after the unconditional surrender of Germany, Glücks had committed suicide in the navy hospital of Flensburg.